 Dryer - Heat Management Systems

-• The GE Profile Harmony™ dryer monitors fabric dryness and temperature throughout the dry cycle.
+• The GE Profile Harmony™ Dryer monitors fabric dryness and temperature throughout the dry cycle.
 Once clothes are dry, adaptive cool down begins, the heat is turned off while fabrics continue to tumble until cool and that helps prevent wrinkling.

 Perfect Dry with Dual Thermistors